samlaubscher/Bristol-Blackbook/README.md

 ### Buttons

 - The main header takes the user to the welcome page. - PASS
 - The ENTER button on the welcome page returns the /works page with a 200 status code. - PASS
 - All Add buttons - When users are not signed in, they get redirected to the login page with a 302 status code.
 When users are signed in, they are taken to the correct page with a 200 status code, as long as the page is not admin only. - PASS
 - All Go Back buttons return 200 codes to the correct page. - PASS
 - Both Artist and Crew Upload buttons display or hide one another when pressed, keeping only one on the screen at any one time. - PASS
 - All form submit buttons POST data sucessfully. - PASS
 - All Edit/Delete buttons correctly modify their data. - PASS (One bug has been found and is noted under bugs.)

 ### Links

 - All social media links redirect to the correct websites. - PASS
 - External links correctly open in a new tab using target='_blank'. - PASS
 - Clicking any image takes the user to that images page.
 From here, clicking the artist name, style or type will take the user to each respective page.
 All info links work correctly as expected. - PASS
 - Clicking a crew name or artist name takes the user to the individual pages, where more detail about the object is correctly displayed. - PASS

-No links are broken. - PASS
+- No links are broken. - PASS

 ### Forms

 - All forms were tested for prompting incorrect input types. - PASS
 - All correct validation working and displaying. - PASS
 - Character count limitations working. - PASS
 - When posting a form with empty data, the form validation prompts the user that they must enter a value. - PASS

 ### Responsiveness

 - All pages respond to different screen sizes effectively. - PASS
 - No content behaves weirdly when resized and correctly repositions. - PASS
 - No content overflows off the page at any size. - PASS

+### Cross Browser and Device Testing

+- All devices and broswers performed correctly during testing. - PASS
+- The bug detected is in the bugs section.

 </details>